Renesas-SST/rz-build-scripts/ubuntu/docs/ubuntu_lxde/README.md

 - **SSH_NO_PASS_LOGIN**: Set to 1 to enable users to log in without a password.
 - **IS_WESTON_ENABLE**: Set to 0 to disable the Weston compositor.
 > :memo: **Note:** Host PC with Ubuntu 22.04 is recommended for the build.
 Prepare environment for building package and local build environment.
+> :memo: **Note:** LightDM display manager will not work when using the root user, login as normal user to use this.

 Then we can execute the script as follows:
 ```
 chmod +x rzsbc_ubuntu.sh